Combinatorial Data Augmentation: A Key Enabler to Bridge Geometry- and Data-Driven WiFi Positioning: Combinatorial Data Augmentation Helps WiFi RTT Positioning

 Here, we set the portion of the final PELs used in \eqref{LocEst_Filtering} as $q=\frac{|\mathcal{Z}_{\textrm{RE}\&\textrm{RS}}|}{L}=\frac{12}{120}=0.1$, which is jointly configured with another key parameter $M$, explained in the following remark.

-\begin{remark}[Parameter Configuration] \emph{Two parameters $q$ and $M$ are configured to generate more reliable PELs.
+\begin{remark}[Parameter Configuration] \emph{The parameters $q$ and $M$ should be jointly configured to generate more reliable PELs.
 To explain, we define a \emph{clean} RTT as one whose error is less than $1$ (m).
 We experimentally investigate that the probability of a clean RTT, denoted by $\delta$, is between $0.4$ and $0.5$ in various indoor environments (e.g., $\delta=0.465$ in the concerned experiment site).
-A PEL is referred to as being reliable if all clean RTTs contribute to deriving the PEL.
-Given $\delta$, the likelihood of a reliable PEL is $\delta^M\approx 0.1$, confirming the optimality of the above $q$ setting.
-Besides, its expectation is ${N \choose M} \delta^M$, maximized when $M=3$ in the current number of APs $N=10$.
+A PEL is considered reliable if all RTTs used to derive the PEL are clean.
+Given $\delta$, the likelihood of a reliable PEL is $\delta^M$, confirming the optimality of the above $q$ setting with $M=3$ (i.e., $0.465^3\approx 0.1$).
+Besides, the expected number of reliable PELs is ${N \choose M} \delta^M$, which is maximized when $M=3$ in the current number of APs $N=10$.
 The optimality of the current configuration is experimentally verified in Appendix~B. } \end{remark}

 \begin{remark}[Filtering order]\emph{The filtering order between RE and RS is determined based on the proposition that a PEL's reliability depends on the concerned APs' arrangement as well as their LoS conditions.
 Consider PEL $\ell$ whose all APs in $\mathcal{M}_{\ell}$ are under LoS conditions.
 It is shown in \cite{Olone2018} that PEL $\ell$'s \emph{Cramer-Rao lower bound} (CRLB) can be affected by the concerned AP's geometry and decreased when APs in $\mathcal{M}_{\ell}$ are distributed across the entire space rather than biased to one direction.
-Then, PEL $\ell$ is likely to be nearer to the ground truth, causing a smaller RE $\alpha(\ell)$.
+Then, PEL $\ell$ is likely nearer to the ground truth, causing a smaller RE $\alpha(\ell)$.
 On the other hand, the counterpart RS $\beta(\ell)$ of \eqref{RS_Def} could be significant and easily filtered out if we use the RS filter first.
-As a result, the policy of RE-first \& RS-following is mainly used to preserve PELs satisfying the both conditions.} \end{remark}
+As a result, the policy of RE-first \& RS-following is mainly used to preserve PELs satisfying both.} \end{remark}